HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 > Naming things

-- Places
-  - Generally speaking,
+- Proper Names (for places)
+  - Format 1: e.g. `Sc-Granda-Lumturo`
-    start the name with the abbreviated 2-letter (or more) type classifier listed in [Sigloj](../OmniCentro/Sigloj.md#mallongigoj) page.
+    Start the name with the abbreviated 2\~4-letter *type classifier* listed in [Sigloj](../OmniCentro/Sigloj.md#mallongigoj) page.
     (See there for some examples also.)
-  - If a place's official name have multiple word, string them up with hyphens.
+    If the Proper Name have multiple word, string them up with *hyphens*.
     Examples:
     - 'Mt-Espero' as a name for a mountain;
     - 'La-Kora-Tereno' as a name for a building;
       <!-- Domo de la Arkitekto kaj la Ĉefinĝeniero-->
     - 'Dt-Granda-Lumturo' as a name for a district;
-    - 'Sc-Granda-Lumturo' as the name for the transit hub in that district;
+    - 'Sc-Granda-Lumturo' as the name for the transit hub in that district.
       Alternatively, 'Dt-Granda-Lumtura Stacio' works too.
       This is because 'Dt-Granda-Lumtura' is one single conceptual element refering to the district, and 'Stacio' as something located within it.
+  - Format 2: e.g. `Granda-Lumtura Distrikta Stacio`
+    Spell out everything as 'natural language'.
+    Add hyphen within words of single conceptual elements, especially if the word is not itself the name of a place.
+    This is so people know that in e.g. 'Granda-Lumtura Distrikta Stacio', 'Granda' is part of the name of a place called 'Granda-Lumturo', instead of
+    'Granda' as an adjective describing the 'Stacio' as 'Granda' (Big).

 ### Sekso